 The following examples illustrate modeling continuous systems (see Continuous Systems in Section 11.1.1).
 Figure 11.10 shows a simplified model of driving and braking in a car that has an automatic braking system.
+Turning the key on has a duration constraint specifying that this action lasts no more than 0.1 seconds.
 Turning the key on starts two behaviors, Driving and Braking.
 These behaviors execute until the key is turned off, using streaming parameters to communicate with other behaviors.
 The Driving behavior outputs a brake pressure continuously to the Braking behavior while both are executing, as indicated by the "continuous" rate and streaming properties (streaming is a characteristic of UML behavior parameters that supports the input and output of items while a behavior is executing, rather than only when the behavior starts and stops).
 Brake pressure information also flows to a control operator that outputs a control value to enable or disable the Monitor Traction behavior.
-No control pins are used on Monitor Traction, so once it is enabled, the continuously arriving enable control values from the control operator have no effect, per UML semantics.
+No pins are used on Monitor Traction, so once it is enabled, the continuously arriving enable control values from the control operator have no effect, per UML semantics.
 When the brake pressure goes to zero, disable control values are emitted from the control operator.
 The first one disables the monitor, and the rest have no effect.
 While the monitor is enabled, it outputs a modulation frequency for applying the brakes as determined by the ABS system.
 The rake notations on the control operator and Monitor Traction indicate they are further defined by activities, as shown in Figures 11.11 and 11.12.
 An alternative notation for this activity decomposition is shown in Figure 11.13.